libretro/docs/docs/guides/roms-playlists-thumbnails.md

 Most menu drivers support displaying two pictures when browsing the playlist.
 Displayed thumbnail types can be configured system-wide and also per playlist.
 All menu drivers can display fullscreen thumbnails when pressing Start, and Y button (left) can be used to cycle between available pictures.

-Thumbnails can be retrieved multiple ways:
+Thumbnails can be retrieved in multiple ways:

 * **Playlist thumbnail downloader (recommended)**: under Online Updater menu, all available thumbnails can be downloaded for a playlist.
 RetroArch will connect to http://thumbnails.libretro.com and retrieve the available thumbnail.
   - WARNING: the Playlist Thumbnails Updater process will over-write any custom thumbnails set by the user (see below) for any game name that matches a thumbnail on the server.